grafana/grafana-llm-app/llmexamples-app/README.md

 To get started you'll need a few things:

-- an OpenAI key - see the 'Getting access to LLMs' section of the [Getting Started with LLMs at Grafana doc][getting-started-doc]
+- an OpenAI key - this can be obtained via the [OpenAI Platform](https://platform.openai.com/)
   - this should be made available as the `OPENAI_API_KEY` environment variable
 - Docker